dpmaddalena/dpmaddalena.github.com/_posts/2016-01-09-picture-atlantic-shallow-words.md

 ---

 Video clip from [Picture Atlantic's](http://www.pictureatlantic.com) 2015 Halloween show, where I debuted a series of stage videos I produced for them.
-The video (complete with lousy audio) shows a clip of the video for *Shallow Words*.
+The video (complete with lousy audio) shows a clip from the performance of *Shallow Words*.

 <p>&nbsp;</p>